LooseLab/minotourapp/README.md

 Before creating a metagenomics tasks, there are a few requirements that need to be met.

 - A centrifuge index is required - Choose one of the centrifuge [indexes](ftp://ftp.ccb.jhu.edu/pub/infphilo/centrifuge/data), download it and save it to the local disk.
 We recommend the compressed index, p_compressed.
 This index contains Bacteria and Archaea down to the species level.

-- Centrifuge itself - [Download](https://github.com/infphilo/centrifuge/releases) and compile the most recent version.
+Instructions to build a custom index can be found [here](http://www.ccb.jhu.edu/software/centrifuge/manual.shtml#database-download-and-index-building).

-- Set the environment variables MT_CENTRIFUGE (the path to the executable) and MT_CENTRIFUGE_INDEX (the path to indexes without the suffix) to the location of your chosen Index and the centrifuge executable:
+- Centrifuge itself - Included in minotourapp/extras

-    export MT_CENTRIFUGE="/path/to/centrifuge-executable/centrifuge-1.0.4-beta/centrifuge"
+- Set the environment variable MT_CENTRIFUGE_INDEX (the path to indexes without the suffix) to the location of your chosen Index and the centrifuge executable in the envs.sh file.

     export MT_CENTRIFUGE_INDEX="/path/to/centrifuge_indexes/p_compressed"